⚠️ We are currently updating our 2021/22 tax guidance across the website

 You can be ‘automatically’ resident in the UK in certain circumstances.
 Even if you are not resident automatically, you can still be resident depending on the number of days you spend in the UK in combination with certain other factors.
 Here we explain the various residence tests in the UK.

-This section considers the position for tax years starting after 5 April 2013, that is, 2013/14 onwards.
+This section considers the position for tax years starting on or after 6 April 2013, that is, 2013/14 onwards.

 You can find detailed guidance on the SRT in HMRC’s booklet Statutory Residence Test (RDR3) on GOV.UK.

 If you are an international student studying in the UK, please see also What is the residence position of international students?.

 Please note periods between 1 March 2020 and 1 June 2020 spent in the UK by individuals working on coronavirus (COVID-19) related activities, for example as a medical or healthcare professional, will not count towards the residence tests.
 Note that you must be resident in an overseas territory for the days present in the UK to be disregarded.

 What if I am in the UK for 183 days or more in a tax year?

 If you are physically present in the UK for 183 days or more in a tax year you will be resident in the UK for that year.
 People are normally considered to be present in the UK on a particular day if they are in the UK at midnight at the end of the day, but there are three exceptions to the ‘midnight’ rule – those with exceptional circumstances beyond their control which prevent them leaving the UK, those in transit, and those resident overseas but working in the UK on coronavirus-related activities.